Have you thought of ways how integrity can be demonstrated in company culture?

 Integrity in the Management Team

-An organization is built in integrity.
-An individual with flawed character will not last in good organizations.
+An organization is a built-in integrity.
+An individual with a flawed character will not last in good organizations.
 Likewise, good people will not stay in bad organizations.
-An excerpt from the article written by Lala Rimando entitled “When Executives Misbehave”in Newsbreak published on August 2, 2004 will prove this point.
+An excerpt from the article written by Lala Rimando entitled “When Executives Misbehave” in Newsbreak published on August 2, 2004, will prove this point.

 Our ability to lead is eroded without integrity.
 Our credibility to impose discipline and implement corporate values will be put in question.
 Character problems may slow down an organization.
-Time and resources are wasted in the hiring and training of new employees brought by integrity related turnover issues.
+Time and resources are wasted in the hiring and training of new employees brought about by integrity-related turnover issues.
 Time is also consumed in attending to administrative cases brought by employee dishonesty.

 Read: When a person is caught, how do you know s/he is truly sorry?